cqtan/microservices-primer/README.md

 ### NodePort

-Gets assigned a random port number once created, which can then be access from `http://localhost:30162/posts`
+Gets assigned a random port number once created, which can then be access from `http://localhost:30162/posts`.
+This is typically used for dev purposes to access Pods from the outside.
+Rather use Load Balancer

 ![nodeport](./screenshots/nodeport-communication.png)